 13-10-211.
 Declaration of intent for write-in candidates.
 (1) Except as provided in subsection (7), a person seeking to become a write-in candidate for an office in any election shall file a declaration of intent.
 Except for a candidate under 13-38-201(4) or a candidate covered under 7-1-205, a candidate may not file for more than one public office.
 The declaration of intent must be filed with the secretary of state or election administrator, depending on where a declaration of nomination for the desired office is required to be filed under 13-10-201, or with the school district clerk for a school district office.
 When a county election administrator is conducting the election for a school district, the school district clerk or school district office that receives the declaration of intent shall notify the county election administrator of the filing.
-Except as provided in 13-1-403, 13-1-503, 20-3-305(3)(b) and subsection (2) of this section, the declaration must be filed no later than 5 p.m. on the 10th day before the date established under 13-13-205 on which a ballot must be available for absentee voting for the election and must contain:
+Except as provided in 13-1-403, 13-1-503, 20-3-305(3)(b), and subsection (2) of this section, the declaration must be filed no later than 5 p.m. on the 10th day before the earliest date established under 13-13-205 on which a ballot must be available and must contain:

 (a) the candidate's name, including:

 (ii) the candidate's initials, if any, used instead of a first name, or first and middle name, and the candidate's last name;

 (iii) the candidate's nickname, if any, used instead of a first name, and the candidate's last name; and